BakersMath

 The converter takes your yeast recipe and adjusts three things.
 It removes yeast and replaces it with sourdough starter (usually 15–25% of flour weight).
 It accounts for the flour and water inside that starter by adjusting your added water.
 It extends fermentation time for the slower activity of wild yeast.

 Start by entering your original yeast recipe: flour weight, water percentage or weight, salt, sugar, fat, and yeast amount.
-Choose your starter hydration (100% is standard) and your desired starter percentage (20% is a good starting point.
-Adjust based on fermentation time preferences).
+Choose your starter hydration (100% is standard) and your desired starter percentage (20% is a good starting point; adjust based on fermentation time preferences).
 The calculator returns your converted recipe.

 The converted recipe accounts for flour and water inside your starter.
 Your final dough hydration stays close to the original.
 If the original was 65% hydration, your sourdough conversion will be roughly 65% too.
 Salt, sugar, and fat amounts stay the same.
 These don't need adjustment between yeast and sourdough recipes.